Vauff/Maunz-Discord/README.md

 #Commands

-Italic ones cannot be done by everyone and are restricted to just me.
+Italic ones cannot be done by everyone and are restricted to just me. [] indicates that the argument is optional, \<> indicates the argument is required.

 *about - Gives information about Maunz such as version and uptime.

 *help \[command] - Links you to the README or gives command help if a command is given.
 Please note that command specific help defaults to channel syntax by default.

-*notify <list/confirm/mapname> - Lets you list, add or remove your ZE map notifications.
+*notify \<list/confirm/mapname> - Lets you list, add or remove your ZE map notifications.

 *map - Tells you which map GFL ZE is playing outside of the normal #map-tracking channel.